chmduquesne/resume.chmd.fr/resume.md

 > \
 > \
 > Technology Leader with a full stack experience.
 Data Architect,
 > Operations Research Specialist and Software Engineer.
-Devops at heart.
+In love with data
-> In love with data driven decision making.
+> driven decision making.
 French, living in Munich.

 ----